chenxinfeng4/ffmpegcv-cpp/README.md

 | `yuv420p` | YUV420P format (efficient for transcode) | (h*3/2, w) |
 | `gray` | gray format | (h, w) |

-To use the `gray` codec, you can run
+The `gray` color would save much time than `bgr24/rgb24`, because it extract the `Y` from `yuv420p` without any color space transfermation.
+To use the `gray` pixel format, you can run
 ```cpp
 ffmpegcv::VideoCapture cap(filename, "gray");
 ffmpegcv::VideoWriter writer(filename, codec, fps, "gray");